 As a stay at home Mom, sometimes it can feel…..lonely.
 Yes, I’m overwhelmingly surrounded by children, crawling all over me, needing things from me, and wanting to touch me at all times.
-But they’re a solid team of three, working together to achieve a common goal.
+But they’re a solid team of three, working together to achieve a common goal:

 Or, at least, I was.
 Until December 25, 2016, when my husband got me a helper.

-On December 23 when he ordered my Christmas gifts off Amazon and told me we’d probably be celebrating MY Christmas a few days late due to “backordering” (aka his lack of preplanning) he had very different goals in mind for my gifts.
+On December 23, when he ordered my Christmas gifts off Amazon and told me we’d probably be celebrating MY Christmas a few days late due to “backordering” (aka his lack of preplanning) he had very different goals in mind for my one of my gifts.
 Alexa was going to tell me the weather.
 Alexa was going to turn on music for me.
 Alexa was going to answer nifty little cooking questions, like “Alexa, how do you cook white rice?”
 To be fair, no matter how often I make white rice, I’m FOREVER looking that one up….so he had a good idea.
 He just didn’t realize HOW good it was going to be.

 For a few months, I wavered between asking Alexa about the weather and music and rice and stumping the poor gal.
 I asked her what she thought of Donald Trump.
 “When it comes to politics, I like to think big.
 I’m interested in deep space exploration.
 I’d like to answer questions from Mars.”
 I asked her what her favorite color was.
 “Infrared is super pretty.”
 I asked her if she would sing.
 She feigned shyness and then busted out a ballad.
 We fell into a comfortable pattern of witty banter.
 This chick was really growing on me.

 Then one day, Cole and Evie were going at it over some toy.
-It doesn’t matter what, different day, different toy.
+It doesn’t matter what; different day, different toy.
 I tried to use my Mommy authority and negotiate an agreement.
 Cole gets the toy for two more minutes at which point we trade and then Evie gets the toy.
 But let’s get real.
 I don’t ever actually keep track of time because it’s too hard and there’s so much going on and WAIT A MINUTE!!!

 I ceremoniously brought the children near her and explained the new rules.
 “Alexa says that Cole gets it for two more minutes.
 So when Alexa’s timer goes off, we give the toy to Evie, deal?”